Embed Education, Training, and Information as a core pillar of Pride in Place and the Network for Neighbourhoods.

 About David Smith

-A lifelong co-operative activist at all levels of the movement, including the Co-op Group Main Board.
+A lifelong co-operative and community activist at all levels of the movement, including the Co-op Group Main Board.
 Public service includes Government Food Adviser; UK Healthcare Regulator.
-David founded the first Community Law Centre in Wales and directed the first EC funded Wales Anti-Poverty Programme: pioneering co-operative & place making community initiatives: including local Co-op Development Agencies, Care & Repair, and multipurpose Social Care Co-operatives.
-Founded Cardiff Student Community Action, Welsh Food Alliance & Wales Progressive Co-operators.
+David founded the first Community Law Centre in Wales and directed the first EC funded Wales Anti-Poverty Programme: pioneering co-operative & place making community initiatives. https://www.svcymru.org/files/2021-03/david-smith-a-founders-tale.pdf Founded Cardiff Student Community Action, Welsh Food Alliance & Wales Progressive Co-operators.
 Robert Owen Memorial Museum Trustee.
 Director, Sheffield Co-op Development Group.
 Former Lecturer, Gwent Tertiary College.
 Graduate Ruskin College, Oxford and UC Cardiff + PGCE, MA (European Human Resource Management) Keele; Professional Food & Management qualifications.

 This entry was posted in Uncategorised.
 Bookmark the permalink.